The Ghost Tower of Inverness: Publication history

 The adventure was written by Allen Hammack, with art by Jim Roslof and Erol Otus.
-The module was originally used for the AD&D tournament at Wintercon VIII which took place on November 1979 in Detroit, MI.
+The module was originally used for the AD&D tournament at Wintercon VIII which took place in November 1979 in Detroit, MI.
 The module had an original print run of 300 numbered copies for sale at the convention in 1979 as a set of 40 loose-leaf pages and a zip-lock bag.
 This version included illustrations by Erol Otus that were not reprinted later.
 A printed version bearing a green monochrome cover without the "C2" designation was made available for sale at the convention, but was never published for general distribution.
 The version is quite rare and highly prized by collectors.

 In 1980, the adventure was officially published as AD&D module C2 as a 32-page booklet with an outer folder.
 This printing featured a red cover with color cover art by Jim Roslof.
 Interior artists included Jeff Dee, Greg K. Fleming, David S. LaForce, David C. Sutherland III and Erol Otus.
 As module "C2", it was the second in the C series of modules, a group of unrelated adventures originally designed for competition play.

 The Ghost Tower was also printed as #2 of the Advanced Dungeons & Dragons Adventure Gamebooks line.